-Have you owned any Triumph Tiger 800 XC ABS - Crystal White Motorcycles?
+Have you owned a Triumph Tiger 800 XC ABS - Crystal White Motorcycle?
 Write a review

 Matching Motorcycles For Sale:

 I've had my 2002 V-Strom 1000 since they first came out.
 It's still a good bike and I thought it was pretty nifty until I spent an backroad afternoon on an XC800.
 How can an 800 be better than a 1000?
 Let me tell you the ways.
 My V-Strom is gutless until 4000 rpm., then it runs strong.
 The Triumph pulls smoothly at any speed right from idle.
 The Triumph also has a responsive eagerness that even a well-broken-in, well-tuned stock 1000 Strom lacks.
 The 1000 is decently smooth for a 1000 twin.
 The Triumph is dead smooth period.
 The 1000 Strom handles decently.
 It's in its element on backroad sweepers and a real pleasure but it is not quite as happy in the tight stuff.
 It's still good; we're not talking about some pig cruiser here, but the Triumph has an agility, direct steering and a wonderful fluid tip in to the corners that the V-Strom lacks.
 The Triumph feels like what it is; a whole generation newer and better.
 An uncorked dyno-tuned 1000 doesn't run as well as a stock Triumph XC800 - not even close.
 It's good vs. fanbloodytastic.